kubrox/webminoneliner/README.md

 # Webmin Oneliner
-One liner to install Webmin on Ubuntu based servers
+One liner to install Webmin on Ubuntu based servers.

 ## What is Webmin?